March 2019- Aug 2022

 Dr. Ani Chroni joined the WSI Advisory Board in 2005 and the Executive Board in 2011.
 She has been the WSI President since 2014.
 She is professor of sport psychology and coaching at the Inland Norway School of Sport Sciences.
 Her expertise is in sport psychology, women and sport, sport coaching and performance enhancement.
 During her graduate studies at Springfield College and the University of Virginia she developed a keen interest in girls’ and women’s matters in sport, and later on faced various forms of discrimination herself within the realm of sport.
 Ani has worked in international projects exploring gender relations and sexualized violence in sports, and led European Union (EU) funded programs on gender and equity while working in her native country, Greece.
 Currently, she lives and works in Norway, is a Certified Mental Performance Consultant by AASP and her research focuses on coaches’ psychology.
 She was an alpine ski racer and coach and today she is still active in the sport as a Technical Delegate for the International Ski Federation.

-Chris Shelton – USA
+Becky Clark – USA